IanWark/dvTravel/README.md

 # dvTravel
-dvTravel is a a Windows made in Delphi for Casa Dulce Vida (www.dulcevida.com/), a “boutique hotel” in Mexico, to assist in managing their client's bookings and payments.
+dvTravel is a Windows application made in Delphi for Casa Dulce Vida (www.dulcevida.com/), a “boutique hotel” in Mexico, to assist in managing their client's bookings and payments.

 Video Demo: www.youtube.com/watch?v=yDamSvKMYF8